yolio/freeCodeCamp/guide/english/redux/redux-middleware/index.md

  ```

- Now to add a simple logging middleware some changes need to be made to the code.
+ Now, to add a simple logging middleware some changes need to be made to the code.

  ```javascript
  import {createStore, applyMiddleware} from  "redux";